 For improved communication services it’s important we extend our gratitude for their effort to connect the highlands

-I had a fruitful meeting today with the Managing Director of Tashi Cell and offered heartfelt appreciation for installing a mobile network in the Lunana and Laya gewog and to appraise to install a 3G communication tower at Lunana gewog.
+I had a fruitful meeting today with the Managing Director of Tashi Cell and offered heartfelt appreciation for installing a mobile network in the Lunana and Laya gewog.
+I appraised to install a 3G communication tower at Lunana gewog.

 The people of Wachey, Lunana, and Gasa Dzongkhag would like to thank Tashi Cell for your wonderful contributions made in the gewog by installing a mobile Network.
 It was helpful to have your input, as people of Wachey could now enjoy improved communication services, connecting with the world in a minute and easily.

-Communication has become more convenient and the change in place evident with the installation of the network.
-We are seeing a vast improvement in the way people connect with others.
-With the change and communication made much easier in Lunana, we also look forward to your support in providing 3G/4G Network service at Wachey under Lunana Gewog to enhance connectivity services to the people of Lunana.
-We really appreciate your support and cooperation in helping this transition go well and we look forward to your continued support.
+Communication has become more convenient, and the change in place evident with the installation of the network.
+We see a vast improvement in the way people connect with others.
+With the evolution and communication made much more accessible in Lunana, we also look forward to your support in providing 3G/4G Network service at Wachey under Lunana Gewog to enhance connectivity services to the people of Lunana.
+We appreciate your assistance and cooperation in helping this transition go well, and we look forward to your continued support.

 Lunana Gewog lies in the extreme northwest of the country with a total area of 1716.26 sq km and is located at an altitude of 3400 metres above sea level.
-It has a population of over 1000 with 192 households, the Gewog consists of five chiwogs and thirteen villages.
-With regard to telecommunication facilities and its coverage; about 80% are connected with the B mobile network and 20% with Tashi Cell.
+It has a population of over 1000 with 192 households, and the Gewog consists of five chiwogs and thirteen villages.
+Concerning telecommunication facilities and its coverage; about 80% are connected with the B mobile network and 20% with Tashi Cell.

 In 2016, the TashiCell network was installed after B-mobile in two chiwogs of Wachey-Threlga and Uesana, which is located between Ganjula and Kechela.

 - November 27th, 2019